Top 10 Car Makes That Cost the Most to Maintain

 5. Audi: $12,400

 Continuing on the pattern of foreign vehicles topping this list, Audi makes an appearance on number 5.
-Audi, a German luxury vehicle company, is very similar to BMW in the fact that they produce vehicles in all cost spectrums.
+Audi, a German luxury vehicle company, is very similar to BMW because they produce vehicles in all cost spectrums.
 They have affordable commuter vehicles all the way up to high-end sports cars.

-Audi has very impressive technology built into their vehicles which is also the reason they cost so much to maintain.
+Audi has awe-inspiring technology built into their vehicles which is also the reason they cost so much to maintain.
 They will also have higher than usual replacement parts which add to the overall maintenance cost.

 6. Saturn: $12,400